Vasilew69/9admin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**txAdmin/FXServer versions:**
+**nineadmin/FXServer versions:**
-You can see that at the bottom of the txAdmin page, or in the terminal as soon as you start fxserver.
+You can see that at the bottom of the nineadmin page, or in the terminal as soon as you start fxserver.

 **Describe the bug**
 A clear and concise description of what the bug is.